 - strings list (comma separated strings)

-- special SET type consists of comma separated
+- the special SET type consists of a comma-separated

 - you name it

 Quite a lot, in addition to existing types.

 One little trick.